Albert0i/MoreOnQueryingChinese/README.md

 return matched
 ```

 The lua script is virtually doing a **full table scan** in RDBMS terminology behind the scenes, and this works much better than before.
-The principal issue is that it is not scalable!
-It's ok with thousands of records but not ten billions, for example.
+The principal issue is that it is *not* scalable!
+It's ok with hundred thousands of sentences but definitely not with ten billions, for example.
 There must be better ways I assure...

 #### IV.
 Using Faceted Search